cjdev2/interview-preparation/README.md

 - what we are looking for, so you have a chance to decide if you are a good fit before coming in
 - what skills will be tested, to help ensure you are ready for our coding exercise

-## Things not to do
+## To succeed in our interview process
+- Balance initiative and attentiveness.
+  It should not be effort on our part to get you to showcase your skill set, but don't be so eager that it becomes clear you did not pay attention to what we were asking for.
+- Test drive your code.
+  We don't care how experienced you are with test driven design as long as you demonstrate you can pick it up.
+  If you can't keep separate the red/green/refactor phases in the roman numeral example at the bottom of this document, you are not ready.
+- Make sure you understand how to practically apply abstraction in code.
+  For a concrete example of applying abstraction, search the web for "Replace conditional with polymorphism"
 - When your interview is scheduled, if there is any reason you are not able to accurately represent your skill set, do not try to get through the interview anyways.
   It is far better for us and you if you ask to reschedule the interview.
-- For those familiar with JavaScript, don't assume Prototypal inheritance is representative of object oriented programming.
-Do a bit of research before the interview so we can be sure we are speaking the same language.
+- If you have any questions or concerns regarding the "About Us" section of this document, be ready to ask them during the interview.

 ## About Us
 Before interviewing with us, try to make sure we are a good fit for you.